VAT Security Deposits – A Guide

 There is a right of appeal to an independent review.

-If considering a pre-pack administration or purchasing a business out of administration the new company directors should carefully consider what impact this would have on its future working capital requirements.
+If considering a pre-pack administration or purchasing a business out of administration, the new company directors should carefully consider what impact this would have on its future working capital requirements.
 In some cases, this could throw a major spanner in the works where compliance has been poor in the past.

 We suggest that directors, particularly with a chequered history with HMRC, take advice from any proposed liquidator or administrator before completing the transaction to buy the business back.
+It is also wise to take early advice on potential VAT or PAYE/NIC security requirements so they can be factored into the rescue plan.